fearherbs1/FearThree-Macropad/README.md

 This first piece of wire will be the black on in the diagram, our ground.
 This wire will connect to a pin on all 3 switches and connnect to the ground pin on our pro micro.

-Using a wire striper, remove the shielding of the wire where it needs to connect to the switches and solder it, as seen below:
+Using a wire stripper, remove the shielding of the wire where it needs to connect to the switches and solder it, as seen below:

 ![](https://i.imgur.com/YIHFi33.jpg)

 ### Wiring Step 2:

-Once the ground wire is done, cut 3 more pices of wire and solder them to each switch, cable management can be improved by making the red wire shorter than the green wire and the green wire shorter than the yellow one:
+Once the ground wire is done, cut 3 more pieces of wire and solder them to each switch, cable management can be improved by making the red wire shorter than the green wire and the green wire shorter than the yellow one:

 ![](https://i.imgur.com/ltGJ1lm.jpg)

 ### Wiring Step 3:

-Next we can strip the end of each wire and solder it to its corrosponding pin on the promicro:
+Next we can strip the end of each wire and solder it to its corresponding pin on the pro micro:

 ![](https://i.imgur.com/PsI8FYZ.jpg)